 The conversation revolving around parking management has been catching up, with ITDP India Programme offering plausible solutions to cities.
 Leading the conversation is Pune, which is on the verge of implementing a parking management policy—a demand-based parking system that smoothens traffic movement.

-Multiple studies allude that personal cars and two-wheelers occupy most of our street space, yet serve less than a third of all trips.
+Multiple studies allude that personal cars and two-wheelers occupy most of our street space, yet serve less than a fourth of all trips.
 They also sit idle for 95 per cent of the time—consuming over a third of street space that could be used more effectively as footpaths, cycle tracks, and bus rapid transit (BRT).
 The discourse over urban mobility shouldn’t revolve around parking, rather the onus must be on transit-oriented development.
 Wherein, last-mile connectivity and rapid system of transit ensure movement of people and not just vehicles.
 As cities evolve, there is an urgent need to step away from an oblivious “man proposes and parking disposes” mentality.

 More resources from ITDP on parking management and reforms: